naru-jpn/Monaka/README.md

 ## Overview

-Monaka is a Library for iOS to convert swifty values and NSData each other.
+Monaka is a Library to convert swifty values and NSData each other __to support immutable data handling__.

 ## Usage